mrisen/inet-showcases/_docs/emulation/osudpVoip/index.md

 These two simulations work completily separated form each other, meaning that they could also be run on different devices.
 However, for the sake of simplicity, during this showcase both are run on the same computer.
 As the names of the applications indicate, the `VoipStreamSenderApplication` produces a VoIP traffic and sends the packets to the `VoipStreamReceiverApplication` as destination, while the `VoipStreamReceiverApplication` receives and processes the VoIP packets.

-The simulations are run until all the packets arrive.
+The simulation is run until all the packets arrive.

 ### Configuration and behaviour